MileHacker Logo

 Emerging Destinations & Photo Opportunities

 As tourism develops, smaller, less-known villages in Wuyuan or other parts of Shangrao continue to emerge.
-Seek suggestions from local guesthouse owners for truly off-the-beaten-path experiences.
+Seek recommendations from local guesthouse owners for truly off-the-beaten-path experiences.

 • Sanqing Mountain Sunrise/Sunset: The interplay of light and shadow on the granite peaks offers dramatic photographic moments.

-• Wuyuan's Village Life: Photograph the daily habits, traditional architecture, and tranquil landscapes of the old villages.
+• Wuyuan's Village Life: Photograph the daily routines, traditional architecture, and serene landscapes of the old villages.

 • Off-the-Beaten-Path: Discover hidden villages and untouched scenery with local guidance.